diversen/ppm-project-manager/App/Home/views/home.md

 **PPM (PPM Project Mangement)**

-PPM (PPM project mangement) is a single user project, task, and time management system.
+PPM (PPM project mangement) is a project, task, and time management system.

 It has the following features: